 Students may petition to have their honor code records expunged during the trimester prior to graduation.
 The petition shall be on a form available from the Office of Academic Integrity.
 If the petition is granted, the student's records will be expunged only upon the student's completion of degree requirements for graduation.
 The chair of the Honor Council may allow an earlier petition if a student can demonstrate with documentation required by the Office of Academic Integrity that he/she is applying to professional or graduate schools or if there are other meritorious reasons which justify an early review of the student's record.
 If an expungement is requested and granted prior to completion of degree requirements, the expungement will be deferred.
-During this deferment period, the record of the violation will not be disclosed to external third parties by the Office of Academic Integrity or Judicial Affairs except as required by law but will be maintained internally for academic integrity and disciplinary purposes.
+During this deferment period, the record of the violation will not be disclosed to external third parties by the Office of Academic Integrity and disciplinary purposes.
 Should the student have another honor code violation reported during this deferment period, the deferred expungement may be voided pending the outcome of the current reported allegation.
 Expungement is not a pardon and does not eliminate or modify in any way any sanction(s) in the matter.
 Records that involve a suspension or expulsion shall not be expunged.